jmeade11/FEWD/tools.md

 ### Using Emmet
 #### Basic Usage
 Emmet is activated with the <kbd>Tab ↹</kbd> key by default.
 Open and **save a new file with the html extension** (Emmet needs to know what kind of a file it is so it can make the correct insertions and suggestions).
 Type `div` and then press the <kbd>Tab ↹</kbd> key.
-Emmet will replace div with `<div></div>` and insert the cursor automatically between the start and end tags.
+Emmet will replace what you typed with `<div></div>` and insert the cursor automatically between the start and end tags.

 #### Nested Tags with >
 You can also create multiple lines of nested tags with the `>`.
-If you wanted to create an div tag that contains a paragraph tag, you would type: `div>p` with no spaces, then press the <kbd>Tab ↹</kbd> key.
+If you wanted to create a div tag that contains a paragraph tag, you would type: `div>p` with no spaces, then press the <kbd>Tab ↹</kbd> key.
 In this case, Emmet would replace the text with:

     <div>
         <p></p>